chrysabrz/drug-app/README.md

 For AI features, set the OpenAI API key in Render's environment variables:
 - `OPENAI_API_KEY`: Your OpenAI API key (optional, only needed for AI tab)
 - `ENABLE_OPENFDA_DATA`: Leave `true` for full functionality; set to `false` on low-memory plans (like Render Hobby) to skip loading the large OpenFDA dataset.
+- `DRUG_DB_FILE`: Optional path to the drug database JSON.
+Defaults to the compact file described below.

 Note: The app will work without the OpenAI API key, but the AI Drug Agent tab will not function.
 If `ENABLE_OPENFDA_DATA=false`, dosing fallbacks will be limited but the app stays within memory limits.